-Piano Day 2020
+Piano Day 2021

-There's a Day for everything.
+There's a day for everything.
 They can be important, like International Women's Day or World Humanitarian Day.
 They can be fun, like International Mud Day or Talk Like a Pirate Day.
-As piano-lovers, we're especially looking forward to this year's Piano Day.
+As piano lovers, we're especially looking forward to this year's Piano Day.

 What is Piano Day?

 “Why does the world need a Piano Day?
 For many reasons.
-But mostly, because it doesn’t hurt to celebrate the piano and everything around it: performers, composers, piano builders, tuners, movers and most important, the listener.”
+But mostly, because it doesn’t hurt to celebrate the piano and everything around it: performers, composers, piano builders, tuners, movers and most important, the listener.” – Nils Frahm

 How can you get involved?